ramrom/rams_dot_files/cheatsheets/rust_cheatsheet.md

         - `Box<String>` derefs to `String`, `String` derefs to string slice `&String`, `&String` derefs to `&str`
 - why aren't multiple mutable references allowed in a single threaded context
     - https://www.reddit.com/r/rust/comments/95ky6u/why_arent_multiple_mutable_references_allowed_in/
-- `Box` - pointer to heap allocated data, single ownership and can mutate contents
+- `Box<T>` - pointer to heap allocated data, single ownership and can mutate contents
-    - implements `DeRef` so can be used as reference
+    - implements `DeRef` and `DeRefMut` so can be used as reference, mutable too
     - implements `Send`, so can tx ownership to a different thread
     - can create recursive types using Box: e.g. `enum E { Nil, Cons(i32, Box<E>) }`, or `struct S { a: i32, b: Option<Box<S>> }`
-- `Rc` - reference counter heap allocated data, multiple ownership and contents read only
+- `Rc<T>` - reference counter heap allocated data, multiple ownership, tracks # of references, and cleans up when count is zero
+    - it is only used for single-threaded scenarios
+    - it's immutable for same reason as borrow rules allowing one mutable reference, prevent data races/inconsistencies
+    - you could use references, but that requires specifying lifetimes and might mean tons of data lives for long unneccessary times
+    - implements `DeRef` but not `DeRefMut`, so can't mutate it's contents, read only
     - doesn not implement `Send`
+    - usage `let a = Rc::new(1); let b = Rc::clone(&a)`
+        - can also do `let b = a.clone()` but not idiomatic, `Rc::clone` wont deep-copy
+        - get count `Rc::strong_count(&a)`
+- `RefCell<T>` - interior mutability that's checked at runtime
 ### LIFETIMES
 - references are tracked by lifetimes and lifetime annotatinos are needed in cases in order to help the compiler/borrow-checker
 - a parameters with an annotation has a input lifetimes, a return values have output lifetime